TLS section can be omitted entirely - agent auto-generates self-signed certs

 Global TLS Configuration

-TLS settings are configured once in the global tls: section:
+TLS settings in the global tls: section apply to all connections:

 tls: